 ARTICLE 1- GENERAL PROVISIONS

 1.1 Definitions.
-Definitions applicable to this Contract and the are attached hereto as Exhibit "A" and incorporated by reference herein.
+Definitions applicable to this Contract are attached hereto as Exhibit "A" and incorporated by reference herein.

-1.2 Notice to Proceed.
-The Engineer shall not proceed to furnish engineering services on any Phase of the pursuant to this Contract until the Owner's Designated Representative has given a Notice to Proceed in writing.Projectproject projectunder this Term Services Contract projectProjectsprojectproject
+1.2 Project Contracts.
+Separate project contracts will be created for each project awarded and accepted by Architect/Engineer under this Term Services Contract that will incorporate the terms and conditions set forth herein.
+Architect/Engineer understands and agrees that there is no guarantee that any project will be awarded to Architect/Engineer and that the County/School Board may enter into term services contracts with other firms for similar work.
+Projects will be awarded using the County/School Board’s policy for awarding multiple projects.
+Compensation for each project will be negotiated between the parties.

 1.3 Effective Date.
-This Contract shall not be effective until all of the following events have occurred: (1) the Owner has awarded the Contract to the Engineer; (2) the Contract with all required insurance certification and accompanying Exhibits has been duly executed by both parties; (3) the Executed Contract has been returned to Engineer.
+This Contract shall be effective when it has been fully executed by the parties and all required insurance certifications have been provided to County/School Board.
 All insurance must remain in effect until all projects awarded have been completed and accepted by the County/School Board.

 1.4 Services; Standard of Care.
-The Engineer shall exercise a high degree of care and diligence in providing the professional services under this Contract.
+The Architect/Engineer shall exercise a high degree of care and diligence in providing the professional services under this Contract.
 The services shall be performed as expeditiously as is consistent with such high standards, and shall be provided in accordance with all applicable professional guidelines and codes.
-Notwithstanding any approval of or concurrence by Owner regarding documents or services provided by Engineer hereunder, the Engineer shall be solely responsible for the professional quality, technical accuracy, and the coordination of all designs, drawings, specifications and other services furnished pursuant to this Contract.
-The Engineer shall be liable to the Owner for damages caused by Engineer's failure to provide professional services to the degree required.
+Notwithstanding any approval of or concurrence by Owner regarding documents or services provided by Architect/Engineer hereunder, the Architect/Engineer shall be solely responsible for the professional quality, technical accuracy, and the coordination of all designs, drawings, specifications and other services furnished pursuant to this Contract.
+The Architect/Engineer shall be liable to the Owner for damages caused by Architect/Engineer's failure to provide professional services to the degree required.

 1.5 Attendance at Conferences.
-Engineer shall attend all necessary conferences and meetings with the Owner or its representatives to include, but not limited to, contractors, regulatory agencies, and funding agencies during all phases of the services, and the Designated Representative shall be notified in advance by Engineer if a conference is called by a party other than said Designated Representative.
+Architect/Engineer shall attend all necessary conferences and meetings with the Owner or its representatives to include, but not limited to, contractors, regulatory agencies, and funding agencies during all phases of the services, and the Designated Representative shall be notified in advance by Architect/Engineer if a conference is called by a party other than said Designated Representative.

 1.6 Responsibility for Claims and Liabilities

-1.6.1 Acceptances, approval, or concurrence by any official, employee, or agent of the Owner in the use of any plans, specifications, or other documents provided by Engineer projecthereunder shall not constitute nor be deemed a release of the Engineer or Engineer's employees or consultants for the accuracy and competency of plans, specifications, or other documents or work; nor shall such acceptance, approval or concurrence relieve or excuse the Engineer from responsibility for any errors, omissions, or conflicts in the plans, specifications, or other documents prepared by Engineer or Engineer's consultants.
+1.6.1 Acceptances, approval, or concurrence by any official, employee, or agent of the Owner in the use of any plans, specifications, or other documents provided by Architect/Engineer for any project awarded hereunder shall not constitute nor be deemed a release of the Architect/Engineer or Architect/Engineer's employees or consultants for the accuracy and competency of plans, specifications, or other documents or work; nor shall such acceptance, approval or concurrence relieve or excuse the Architect/Engineer from responsibility for any errors, omissions, or conflicts in the plans, specifications, or other documents prepared by Architect/Engineer or Architect/Engineer's consultants.

-1.6.2 If changes are required to be made because of errors, omissions, discrepancies or conflicts in the work provided by Engineer pursuant to this Contract, Engineer shall perform such services as are necessary to correct the work and Owner shall not be liable to Engineer for any fee or compensation for the cost of such services.
-In addition, Engineer shall provide, at no additional cost or expense to Owner, all engineering services made necessary as a result of Engineer's failure to discover and report major deficiencies in the work of the Engineer which should have been discovered by Engineer in the performance of services hereunder.
+1.6.2 If changes are required to be made because of errors, omissions, discrepancies or conflicts in the work provided by Architect/Engineer pursuant to this Contract, Architect/Engineer shall perform such services as are necessary to correct the work and Owner shall not be liable to Architect/Engineer for any fee or compensation for the cost of such services.
+In addition, Architect/Engineer shall provide, at no additional cost or expense to Owner, all architectural/engineering services made necessary as a result of Architect/Engineer's failure to discover and report major deficiencies in the work of the Architect/Engineer which should have been discovered by Architect/Engineer in the performance of services hereunder.